-There seems to be a Linux Credit Card that can support Linux just by using it.
+There seems to be something called a Linux Credit Card that allows you to support Linux just by using it

 Hello.

-Actually, I just didn't know about this, but there is something called a Linux Credit Card that allows you to support the Linux Foundation just by using it!
+Actually, I just didn't know about it, but there's a Linux Credit Card that lets you support the Linux Foundation just by using it!

 What an amazing credit card!